Industrial metal

 Industrial metal is the fusion of heavy metal and industrial music, typically employing repeating metal guitar riffs, sampling, synthesizer or sequencer lines, and distorted vocals.
-Prominent industrial metal acts include Ministry, Nine Inch Nails, Marilyn Manson, Rammstein, Godflesh, and Fear Factory.
+Prominent industrial metal acts include Ministry, Nine Inch Nails, Fear Factory, Rammstein, KMFDM, and Godflesh.

 Industrial metal developed in the late 1980s, as industrial and metal began to fuse into a common genre.
 Industrial metal did well in the early 1990s, particularly in North America, with the success of groups such as Nine Inch Nails, but its popularity began to fade in the latter half of the 1990s.

 History

 Early innovators

 Though electric guitars had been used by industrial artists since the early days of the genre, archetypal industrial groups such as Throbbing Gristle displayed a strong anti-rock stance.
 British post-punk band Killing Joke pioneered the crossing over between styles and was an influence on major acts associated with industrial metal such as Ministry, Godflesh, and Nine Inch Nails.
 Another pioneer industrial rock group, Big Black, also impacted some later groups.

 By the late 1980s industrial and heavy metal began to fuse into a common genre, with Godflesh's self-titled EP and Ministry's The Land of Rape and Honey at the forefront.
 Godflesh was founded by former Napalm Death guitarist Justin Broadrick.
 Drawing from a wide array of influences—power electronics forefathers Whitehouse, noise rock band Swans, ambient music creator Brian Eno and fellow Birmingham hard rockers Black Sabbath—the Godflesh sound was once described as "Pornography-era The Cure on Quaaludes".
 Though not a top seller, Godflesh nonetheless became an influential act, their name mentioned by Korn, Metallica, Danzig, Faith No More, and Fear Factory.

 Ministry emerged from the scene surrounding Wax Trax!
 Records, a Chicago indie label dedicated to industrial music.
 Ministry's initial foray into guitar rock happened during a recording session of The Land of Rape and Honey on Southern Studios, in London.
 The band's frontman, the Cuban-born Al Jourgensen, explained this transition:

 Jourgensen seemed particularly fond of thrash metal.
 After the release of Land, he recruited guitarist Mike Scaccia from Texas thrashers Rigor Mortis.
 On one occasion, Jourgensen told the press that Sepultura was his favorite band.
 He also expressed the desire to produce a Metallica album.
 Jourgensen's interest in dance-oriented electronic music did not entirely fade, however; he also formed the side-project Revolting Cocks, a more electronic body music-inflected collaboration with Richard23 of Front 242.